 At a virtual conference attended last week by the U.N.’s working group on ocean pollution and microplastics, countries in Africa, the Pacific, the Baltic region, and throughout Europe confirmed that they are open to signing a treaty aimed at sharply reducing marine plastic pollution and potentially all plastic waste.

 The U.S. was joined by the United Kingdom in declining to participate in the treaty, although the two countries are the biggest per capita plastic polluters in the world.
-British environmental minister Zac Goldsmith is expected to announce soon whether the country is open […]
+British environmental minister Zac Goldsmith is expected to announce soon whether the country is open to […]

 Stephan: What we are seeing in this weird transition period between administrations is a full display of Trump's vindictiveness and utter lack of interest concerning the wellbeing of the country he is sworn to serve.
 And the silence of the Congressional Republicans should also be noted.